 Upon removing all open cards from a pile, its new top card is revealed.
 You can only move cards from one pile to another when meeting the following conditions:

 - descending order of ranks: King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace

-- Moving several cards at once is possible if they follow the order and are of the same suit.
+- Moving several cards at once is allowed if they follow the order and are of the same suit.

-- If one tableau pile is empty, you can place any card you like there to start a new pile.
+- If a tableau pile is empty, you can place any card you like there to start a new pile.

-We placed the foundation above the tableau piles.
-At the beginning of the round, the foundation looks like eight empty panels.
+Moving up from the tableau pile, you find eight empty panels.
 These are the spaces for storing one complete and sorted sequence each.
 Once you complete a sequence in the tableau, it will automatically move to its corresponding foundation pile.
 You cannot place any cards directly onto a foundation panel.

 Undo is an option to revoke one or several moves you made.
-You can use it if you want to add cards to another pile in hindsight, for example.
-If you are up for a challenge, you can opt for the custom rule Undo Off and play without this option at your own table.
+You can use it if you want to add cards to a different pile in hindsight, for example.
+If you want a challenge, you can opt for the custom rule Undo Off and play without the undo option at your table.

 Now let us look at how to win Spider Solitaire against other players: You consistently collect points during the entire round of Spider – every move counts!
-When an action yields plus or minus points will be shown at the time and place they occur in green or red numbers.
-Your current total score is displayed above the playing field.
+When an action yields plus or minus points, they will be shown when and where they occur in green or red numbers.
+Your current round’s score is displayed above the playing field.

 * Available via custom rules

-When a move is undone, the points it dealt are detracted from your score.
+When you undo a move, the points it dealt are detracted from your score.
 Using our custom rules 2 Suit and 4 Suit can be tricky.
-Thus, these game modes award more points.
-When using the custom rule Relaxed, more than one card per pile is revealed in the tableau.
-If correctly sorted cards are dealt coincidentally, points for these are awarded even before you make a move.
+Thus, these Spider variations award more points.
+If correctly sorted cards are dealt coincidentally during setup, points for these are awarded even before you make a move.